Lào Cai province: History

 Lào Cai has been known since ancient times as a historic trading post.
 Here, the Chinese, the Vietnamese and the ethnic minorities of the region fought to gain control of the region.
 In 1463, the Viet Kings established Lào Cai as the capital of their northernmost region, then named as Hưng Hóa.
 It came under French colonial rule in 1889 and was their administrative town, and also served as a military garrison.
 In the early 19th century the first railway line was built from Hanoi to this region.
-It took seven years to complete but at the cost of 25,000 lives of Vietnamese conscripted labour.
+It took seven years to complete but at the cost of 25,000 lives of Vietnamese people who were conscripted labourers.

-In late 1978, the Vietnamese invaded Cambodia.
-In retaliation, the Chinese, as allies of Cambodia, countered and invaded North Vietnam with the aim of "teaching the Vietnamese a lesson".
-The attack was launched by 200,000 strong People's Liberation Army.
+In late 1978, the Vietnamese invaded Cambodia due to constant attacks resulting in massacres from the genocidal Khmer Rouge on Vietnamese soil.
+The Chinese, as allies of the Khmer Rouge invaded North Vietnam with the aim of "teaching the Vietnamese a lesson" to withdraw from Cambodia.
+The attack was launched by 200,000-600,000 People's Liberation Army personnel.
 They occupied territory from Paso (previously known as Phon Tho) in the Northwest to Cao Bằng and Lạng Sơn in the Northwest.
-Even though the Chinese suffered heavy casualties, they managed to conquer these cities, and declared that the gate to Hanoi was open and that their punitive mission had been achieved.
-On the way back to the Chinese border, the PLA destroyed all local infrastructure and housing and looted all useful equipment and resources (including livestock), which were mainly donated by China to support Vietnam's economy prior to the war, severely weakening the economy of Vietnam's northernmost provinces.
-The PLA crossed the border back into China on March 16.
-Both sides declared victory with China claiming to have crushed the Vietnamese resistance and Vietnam claiming that China had fought mostly against border militias.

-After the province was invaded by the Chinese in 1979 from its border town Lào Cai, the border with China was closed for several years.
-In this war, the city of Lào Cai was destroyed by the Chinese.
-Remnants of the war in the form of land mines are reported to pose threat to people along the border with China.
+The Chinese suffered heavy casualties, but managed to take these cities due to fighting being done against primarily Vietnamese militia units and local border troops, with the core fighting element of Vietnamese army all being stationed in Cambodia.
+China decided to withdraw completely after less than a month and claimed that ‘the gate to Hanoi was open’ and that ‘their punitive mission had been achieved’.
+On the way back to the Chinese border, the PLA destroyed local infrastructure and homes, looted equipment and resources including livestock, weakening the already destabilised post-Vietnam War economy of Vietnam's northernmost provinces.
+The PLA completely pulled out on March 16.
+Both sides declared victory with China claiming their ‘mission was successful’ and Vietnam successfully repelling a Chinese Invasion.
+Following the invasion, the border with China was closed for several years.
+The city of Lào Cai was devastated by the Chinese.
+The war also resulted in the planting of land mines that continue to inflict casualties along the border with China.